stefaleon/SportsStore/README.md

 *The data submitted by the user is sent to the server before it is validated, which is known as server-side validation and for which MVC has excellent support.
 The problem with server-side validation is that the user isn’t told about errors until after the data has been sent to the server and processed and the result page has been generated — something that can take a few seconds on a busy server.
 For this reason, server-side validation is usually complemented by client-side validation, where JavaScript is used to check the values that the user has entered before the form data is sent to the server.*

+&nbsp;
+### 52 Display a Summary Page

+* To complete the checkout process, create the view that will be shown when the browser is redirected to the *Completed* action on the *Order* controller.
+* Add a Razor view file called *Completed.cshtml* to the Views/Order folder.
+* The required statements to integrate this view into the application have already been added in the definition of the *Completed* action method.
+*  Now customers can go through the entire process, from selecting products to checking out.
+If they provide valid shipping details (and have items in their cart), they will see the summary page when they click the *Complete Order* button.